ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with payload formatted as a CBOR map, which MAY contain the following fields, which, if included, MUST have the corresponding values:

-* 'scope', with value the specific resource at the KDC that the Client is authorized to access, i.e., group or topic name, and role(s).
+* 'scope', with value the specific group that the Client is attempting to join, i.e., the group name, and the roles it wishes to have in the group.
 This value is a CBOR byte string wrapping one scope entry, as defined in {{ssec-authorization-request}}.

 * 'get_pub_keys', if the Client wishes to receive the public keys of the other nodes in the group from the KDC.
 This parameter may be present if the KDC stores the public keys of the nodes in the group and distributes them to the Client; it is useless to have here if the set of public keys of the members of the group is known in another way, e.g., it was provided by the AS.
 Note that including this parameter may result in a large message size for the following response, which can be inconvenient for resource-constrained devices.